Ability to auto-lock the database

 There only a lock button in KeepassX 2.0 alpha 3 but no auto-lock and timer option.

 Test on Linux Mint 13 Cinnamon 64 bits.

 Currently there is no way to lock the database.
 The Windows version can lock the database with a button press and can even automatically lock the database after a set time frame or when the screensaver comes on.
 I do not like having my database unlocked while I am not at my desk, and the auto-lock feature is incredibly useful to keep me from having two databases open from different locations.

-#3 Updated by Wade Dugas over 3 years ago
+#3 Updated by Wade Dugas almost 4 years ago

 I developed this for the alpha 4 version and tested it on OS X 10.8.5.
 It includes the ability to enable it and change the timeout value in Preferences/Security.
 I haven't tested it on Linux.

 Perhaps someone here can let me know the procedures used for code review and check-in to GitHub.

 #4 Updated by Felix Geyer almost 4 years ago

 The preferred method is to fork the repository on github (https://github.com/keepassx/keepassx), then push your commits to the forked repo and open a pull request.